norjs/cloud-backend/README.md

 ### Tutorial

 ***Note!*** This example assumes you are familiar with babel-cli and use it to convert your ES6 files.
+You can compile our examples with `npm run compile-examples`.

 We'll start two different systems in this example which talk to each other.
 We'll run them on the same local machine, but they could be anywhere in the network.